-The LM3886 features low distortion (less than 0.1%) and respectable power output.
-Each mono chip will output around 50 watts RMS, into 8 ohms, with correct heatsinking.
+The LM3886 features low distortion (less than 0.1%) and respectable power output into easy loads.
+Each mono chip will output around 50 watts RMS into 8 ohms, with adequate heatsinking and power rails.
 It delivers a little less power into 4 ohms, though this depends on the voltage you feed the chip.

 The gainclone concept goes all the way back to 1999 and a company called 47 Labs.
 The designers at 47 Labs introduced an amplifier called the 4706 Gaincard.
 The Gaincard was well-reviewed at the time but caused considerable controversy.
 It sounded great, despite not using much power supply filtering and hardly any parts.

 Enter the Gainclone

-The audio community discovered that the Gaincard amplifier, retailing for over 3K, was nothing more than a couple of LM3886 integrated circuits and a few bucks worth of extra parts.
-Sure, this was creative, ingenious even – the total signal path was only a few centimetres long.
-The chassis was beautiful, but owners felt duped, they paid thousands of dollars for a very nice chassis and some very cheap parts.
+The audio community quickly discovered that the Gaincard, retailing for over $3K, was nothing more than a couple of LM3886 integrated circuits and a few bucks worth of parts.
+Sure, this was creative, ingenious even.
+The total signal path was only a few centimetres long and the chassis was beautiful, but owners felt duped, having paid thousands of dollars for a very nice chassis and some very cheap parts.

-The DIY audio community became interested at this point because people realised that they could create clones, with perhaps even better sound than this expensive and well-reviewed amplifier.
+The DIY audio community became interested at this point because people realised that they could create clones, with perhaps even better sound than this expensive, well-reviewed amplifier.
 And so was born one of the great DIY audio phenomena of recent years – the gainclone!

-Everything was very easy to assemble and the Chip Amp kits include quality 10,000uF Panasonic filter capacitors, great quality resistors and other passives.
-The traces are gold-plated and boards are of quality fibreglass construction.
+Everything was very easy to assemble and the Chip Amp kits include quality 10,000uF Panasonic filter capacitors, quality resistors and other passives.
+The traces are gold-plated and boards are fibreglass construction.